NSAPH-Data-Processing/HMS-Overview/README.md

 -   `tessellate`, `extrude`, `visibility` `altitudeMo` - these columns are only collected for one day in the full span of HMS data 2005-2021.
 It is unclear what they mean or what use these values might have.
 They are retained in this dataset purely for posterity.
 -   `Satellite` - name or identifier of satellite which produced the source images.
+It starts to be regularly used after 2016.

 ## Missing values
 (Work shown in Jupyter Notebook `hms_investigations_1.ipynb`)